mjordan/introduction_to_relational_databases/README.md

 ## Exercise 1: Entity-relationship modeling

-Below are some sample topics that we can use to practive ER modeling.
-Pick a topic, and define the scope of the database you are creating in a single sentence (like "...to create a database that we can use to schedule classes in a set of academic courses" used in the example above).
-Then, start by listing all of the entities you will need in your database and move on to adding their attributes.
-After that, draw (on paper or using a piece of software) some ER diagrams showing how the entities relate to each other, noting the primary keys and foreign keys, and join tables if necessary.
+Below are some sample topics that we can use to practice ER modeling.

+1. Pick a topic, and define the scope of the database you are creating in a single sentence (like "...to create a database that we can use to schedule classes in a set of academic courses" used in the example above).
+2. Start the ER modeling by listing all of the entities you will need in your database.
+3. In a new list, add all of your entities' attributes.
+4. After that, draw (on paper or using a piece of software) some ER diagrams showing how the entities relate to each other, noting the primary keys and foreign keys, and join tables if necessary.

+The topics to choose from are:

 * Database that tracks which articles cite which other articles
 * Personal music, book (or other) collection
 * Research project status reporter (for producing periodic updates)

+You can use another topic if you want to.

 ### Normalization